 - My RSS feeds automatically trigger my newsletter each week with MailerLite, as I use the RSS to email feature.
-And so if either of the scenarios above are true, I definitely don’t want the article hitting my email list.
+And so if either of the scenarios above is true, I definitely don’t want the article hitting my email list.

-How to Hide WordPress Posts
+How to hide WordPress posts

 Hopefully, this short and quick post on how to hide WordPress posts from the front page was helpful.
 In fact, I’m curious, would you guys like to see more of these quick little tips?
 If so, let me know below in the comments.

-Thank you for subscribing.
+Thank you Brian!

 Hii.
 The image with the cat on this page is just 8kb.
 How are you managing that?
 Even though the resolution is high?
 I am using shortpixel.
 But still, 8kb is a major achievement!!
 Can u guide?